napulen/mozart_piano_sonatas/README.md

 ### Accessing Harmony Features

-The harmony labels follow the [DCML standard for harmonic annotation](https://github.com/DCMLab/standards) and can be split into feature columns.
+The harmony labels follow the [XXX standard for harmonic annotation](https://github.com/XXX/standards) and can be split into feature columns.

 * Using the option `-e` on the script will perform this expansion for you and spread the encoded information over the DataFrame, e.g. information about global and local keys.
 * If you want to transpose all labels to the global tonic, thus eliminating the information about local keys, use `-g`.